 Claim to fame: Popularized through oral tradition, the story of Juan Tamad (Lazy John) is one of Philippine folklore‘s most eye-opening legacy.
 It’s a tale passed from generation to generation yet never fails to warn children of the bitter fruits of laziness.

 Did you know?
-Although its exact origin is hard to verify, Juan Tamad is said to be derived from a 1919 book of poems entitled “Buhay na Pinagdaanan ni Juan Tamad na Anac ni Fabio at ni Sofia sa Caharian nang Portugal” (The Life lived by Juan Tamad, son of Fabio and Sofia, in the Kingdom of Portugal).
+Although its exact origin is hard to verify, Juan Tamad is said to have been derived from a 1919 book of poems entitled “Buhay na Pinagdaanan ni Juan Tamad na Anac ni Fabio at ni Sofia sa Caharian nang Portugal” (The Life lived by Juan Tamad, son of Fabio and Sofia, in the Kingdom of Portugal).

 Featured image courtesy of John Aslarona